- Search The Registry

 Raymond Santana, arrested at age 14, convicted as a juvenile of first-degree rape and robbery, released in 1998 after serving nearly eight years, incarcerated again in 1999 on charges of third-degree criminal possession of a controlled substance, was scheduled to be released in 2003, he is now 28.
 The ruling could clear the way for the release of Santana, who is currently imprisoned on an unrelated drug charge.
 Based on his conviction in the jogger case, he was sentenced as a prior felon.

 Kharey Wise, arrested at age 16, convicted as an adult of first-degree sexual abuse, first degree-assault, and first-degree riot, released Aug.
-12, 2002, after serving 11 1/2 years, he is now 30.
+12, 2002, after serving 11 1/2 years, at that time he was 30.

 The Associated Press